Documentation

 Expressions

-- All variables in double curly braces {{ }} will be replaced with the text declared in the json file for the var.
+- All variables enclosed in double curly braces {{ }} will be replaced with the value declared in the json file for the var.

-- All variables in curly brace percent {% %} will be replaced with the content of the file declared in the json file for the var.
+- All variables enclosed in curly brace percent {% %} will be replaced with the content of the file declared in the json file for the var.

 Child block